paultanger/Fraud_Detection/pair.md

 We want to store each prediction the model makes on new examples, which means we'll need a database.

-1. Set up a postgres database that will store each example that the script runs on.
+1. Set up a Postgres or MongoDB database that will store each example that the script runs on.
 You should create a database schema that reflects the form of the raw example data and add a column for the predicted probability of fraud.

 2. Write a function in your script that takes the example data and the prediction as arguments and inserts the data into the database.